-Focusing on the conditions for inclusive and egalitarian deliberations and the emergence of collective intelligence.
-The purpose is to deepen understanding of epistemic and civic benefits of assemblies, the role of emotions and collective affects, as well as the place of conflict and dissensus in the deliberative processes.
+Focusing on the conditions for inclusive and egalitarian deliberations, our inquiry aims to deepen the understanding of epistemic and civic benefits of assemblies, the role of emotions and collective affects, as well as the place of conflict and dissensus in the deliberative processes.
 A special attention is given to the forms of assemblies exploring the relation between the spaces, architectures, choreographies of the bodies and the knowledge and effects they produce.